stefanuebe/html-dialog/README.md

 ## Description
-This addon provides a Java api to work with the native html dialog.
+This addon provides a Java integration for Flow to work with an html dialog.
 It allows you to create a simple dialog, that is mostly handled by the browser.

 Also see https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement for additional information.